-It happened in Jerusalem on a hill called Mt.
-Calvary on an old rugged cross!
+Our confidence in entering the presence of God only comes by the new and living way - the blood of Jesus.
 The sinless Lamb of God became sin and the object of God's wrath on our behalf.
 God had no anger toward Jesus!
 But every sin ever committed by any person was placed on Christ and He bore the punishment for our sins!
-And He bore the wrath of God on our behalf so we don't have to now!

 Romans 3:23-25 says: